swiftlang/swift/docs/StringDesign.rst

    ``String`` is a “vocabulary type” with which most other types interact.
-Making these interactions members of ``String`` could quickly lead to an extremely broad ``String`` interface with intolerably slow code completion.
+Making these interactions members of ``String`` could quickly lead to an extremely broad interface with intolerably slow code completion.

 Users are of course free to extend ``String`` at will.
 The standard library, however, is designed so that users are never *forced* to